projectcipher/cipher/guides/thugify/README.md

 </div>
 ```

-Next, add the name of the workshop, let's create a `<h1> </h1>` header tag.
+Next, add the name of the workshop; let's create a `<h1> </h1>` header tag.

-Give the header tag an id of "title"
+Give the header tag an id of "title".

 * Type `id="title"` before the `<h1` is closed

 It should look like this: `<h1 id="title"> Thugify </h1>`

-* I.e. there may be multiple `<h1>` tags in your code
-* To select one it needs to have its custom name, thus the id
+* I.e. there may be multiple `<h1>` tags in your code.
+To select one it needs to have its custom name, thus the id

 Indent your code!